triciaviannisa/indonesian-sentiment-analysis-robustness-evaluation/README.md

-# Bachelor's Thesis.
-Maria Patricia Viannisa.
-LMU, CIS.
-June 11, 2025.
+# Evaluating the Robustness of Sentiment Analysis for Indonesian Using Behavioral Testing

+## About
-Repository for the materials associated with the Bachelor's Thesis "Evaluating the Robustness of Sentiment Analysis for Indonesian Using Behavioral Testing"
+Repository for the materials associated with the Bachelor's Thesis "Evaluating the Robustness of Sentiment Analysis for Indonesian Using Behavioral Testing" at LMU Munich, 11th June, 2025.

 ## Dataset
 - SmSA dataset from IndoNLU Benchmark